nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![AbsentAttendanceSequenceDiagram](images/AbsentAttendanceSequenceDiagram.png)

+The sequence model follows a similar structure for the `present` command as well.

-The activity diagram below illustrates the workflow of attendance commands.
+In addition, the activity diagram below illustrates the workflow of attendance commands.

 ![AttendanceActivityDiagram](images/AttendanceActivityDiagram.png)